Qwen 3.7 Plus for Free: The AI Agent That Can Actually See Your Screen

 1. Use the transcript anchors above as the primary source packet.
 If you add outside context, label it clearly as outside context and keep it secondary.

-2. Create a source-check table with columns: timestamp, claim, what the demo proves, confidence, and what still needs verification.
+2. Create a source-check table with columns: timestamp, claim, transcript support, what the demo proves, confidence, and what still needs verification.

-3. Extract the actual teachable claims from the video.
+3. Extract the actual teachable mechanism from the video: Extract the engineering loop that converts an agent demo into controlled, inspectable work.
 Do not invent claims that are not supported by the title, lesson frame, or transcript anchors.

-4. Build a reusable learning artifact: A task packet that a coding agent could execute without wandering.
+4. Build a reusable learning artifact: A task packet and review rubric that a coding agent could execute without wandering.

 5. Include: